qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **NIH Human Microbiome Project.
 (2009).
 Microbe Magazine, 4(9), 393-393.**
 **The Human Microbiome Consotrium.
 (2012).
 Structure, Function and diversity of the healthy human microbiome.
 486: 207-214.**

+* **Hypervariable region**
+ * A hypervariable region is a location within a DNA molecule where the nucleotide sequence consists of highly repeated or substituted base pairs.
+The V4 region is one of nine hypervariable regions in the 16s rRNA gene of bacteria and has been used by microbiome researchers to classify species genotypically.
+ * see also: 16s rRNA gene, Marker gene sequencing

+**Yang, B., Wang, Y., & Qian, P. (2016).
+Sensitivity and correlation of hypervariable regions in 16S rRNA genes in phylogenetic analysis.
+BMC Bioinformatics, 17(1).**

 * **Marker gene sequencing**
  * Marker gene sequencing, also known as amplicon sequencing, is a technique that identifies a bacterial organism by its marker gene DNA sequence.
 In microbiome research, scientists use next-generation sequencing tools to amplify a sequence like the 16s rRNA gene, which is then used to infer the phenotypic makeup of that organism.
 	* see also: Amplicon, 16s rRNA gene, Shotgun Sequencing, qPCR, HMP